Naveenpoliasetty/Numpy-for-beginners/README.md

 #### Raveling Arrays:
 Raveling is a concept similar to flattening, where a multi-dimensional array is converted into a one-dimensional array.
 The numpy.ravel function is used for this purpose.
 It returns a flattened view of the original array whenever possible.
 Unlike flatten, ravel may return a reference to the original data if no copy is needed.

+## Section 3

+#### Slicing 2D and 3D Arrays
+Slicing in 2D Arrays:
+Slicing involves extracting specific portions of an array.
+In 2D arrays, you can slice along both rows and columns using indexing.
+For example, array[row_start:row_end, col_start:col_end] extracts a subarray from the original array.

+Slicing in 3D Arrays:
+Slicing extends naturally to 3D arrays, allowing you to select specific elements along each dimension.
+Slicing in 3D involves specifying ranges for the three dimensions, such as array[depth, row_start:row_end, col_start:col_end].

+#### Negative Slicing:
+Negative indexing allows you to slice arrays from the end.
+For instance, array[:, -3:] selects the last three columns of a 2D array.

+#### Stacking Arrays
+Vertical Stacking:
+Vertical stacking, or numpy.vstack, combines two or more arrays vertically along the first axis.
+This is useful when you want to concatenate arrays with the same number of columns.

+#### Horizontal Stacking:
+Horizontal stacking, or numpy.hstack, concatenates arrays side by side along the second axis.
+This is beneficial when combining arrays with the same number of rows.

+#### Depth Stacking:
+Depth stacking, or numpy.dstack, stacks arrays along the third axis.
+This is primarily used for 3D arrays.

+#### Concatenating Arrays
+Vertical Concatenation:
+Vertical concatenation, or numpy.concatenate with axis=0, joins arrays along the first axis, effectively stacking them vertically.

+Horizontal Concatenation:
+Horizontal concatenation, or numpy.concatenate with axis=1, concatenates arrays along the second axis, resulting in a wider array.